SavannahHQ/docs/api/index.md

 You will need to provide an ID for each `Identity` and `Conversation` that is unique to your system.
 These IDs should be unique to your integration source, but do not need to be globally unique for your community.
 For example, you can have an `Identity` with the id `testuser` in your integration source, and also a user with the same identity from a Slack or Github source.

+An `origin_id` can be any string up to 256 characters long.
+You can use internal ID numbers, unique names or URIs, as long at the resulting string is unique for that data type in your intergration source.

 Merging multiple identities into the same `Member` can be done in Savannah the same way it is for non-API sources.

 ### Repeating API calls